-Backup filename The suggested name of the backup is < firewall serial number&gt;day_month_year.na by default.
+Backup filename The suggested name of the backup is <firewall number="" serial="">day_month_year.na</firewall> by default.
 This name can be changed if necessary.
 Download the configuration backup Click on this button to save the backup.
 The file will be saved in .na format.

 Password/Confirm Set a password to protect your backup.
 You are advised to protect the backup file with a strong password.
 Keep it in a safe place, as restorations will not be possible without this password, and the file can neither be modified nor reinitialized.
-Our technical support team will not be able to retrieve or reinitialize it for you. retrieve or reinitialize it for you.
+Our technical support team will not be able to retrieve or reinitialize it for you.
 Password strength This progress bar indicates your password's level of security: "Very Weak", "Weak", "Medium", "Good" or "Excellent".
 You are strongly advised to use a combination of upper and lowercase letters, numbers as well as special characters.

 TPM password When the firewall has a TPM that has been initialized, the TPM password must be entered in order to back up the configuration.
 The backup will contain all private keys of certificates on the firewall, but the TPM-protected private keys that are included will be decrypted.
 For more information, see the section Trusted Platform Module .
+For more information, see the section musical platform module.